Gr\"unwald version of van der Waerden's theorem for semi-modules: Introduction

-However to such a version of van der Waerden's theorem there is no guarantee in general that the ``common difference'' $y$ of $\{x,x\pmb{+}y,\dotsc,x\pmb{+}ly\}$ will not be a zero element of the additive semigroup $(G,\pmb{+})$.
-To avoid such triviality, using the Stone-\v{C}ech compactification of discrete semigroup and ultrafilter methods, as a result of their Central Sets Theorem, V.~Bergelson and N.~Hinman in 1992 proved a strengthened version of van der Waerden's theorem as follows:
+However to such a version of van der Waerden's theorem there is no guarantee in general that the ``common difference'' $y$ of $\{x,x\pmb{+}y,\dotsc,x\pmb{+}ly\}$ will not be the zero element of the additive semigroup $(G,\pmb{+})$.
+To avoid such triviality, using the Stone-\v{C}ech compactification of discrete semigroup and ultrafilter methods, as a result of their Central Sets Theorem, Bergelson and Hindman in 1992 proved a strengthened version of van der Waerden's theorem as follows: